devjoe1991/mahi-native/documentation/theme/theme-system.md

 ## 📋 Overview

 This document defines the comprehensive theming system for Mahi, ensuring every component, screen, and dynamic element supports responsive dark/light mode with modern design principles.
-Mahi's theme system reflects the concept of a personal aura: ethereal, calming, and full of life.
+Mahi's theme system reflects the concept of a fitness-focused social app that celebrates daily effort and streaks.

 ---